Dog Stories & Poetry

 Tiki is the product of an initial purchase of a lovely bitch with the sweetest face in the world.
-Her soft eyes and lovely natural ears and brilliant red coat have melded through generations.
+Her soft eyes and lovely natural ears have melded through generations.
 Tiki’s mother held my heart in her paws.
 Tiki does no less.
 In fact, she never lets me down.
-Invaluable for setting type in my kennel, she blends structure and movement with beauty.
+Invaluable for setting type in my kennel, she blends structure and movement with her beautiful red coat.
 Through her, I learn to expect good temperaments.
 Her keen intelligence convinces me I would settle for nothing less.

 We’ve weathered a tornado together.
 Even today, when it storms we both take cover.
-We share miles, disappointments, thrills, admiration, friendships, and heartbreak.
+We shared disappointments, thrills, friendships, and heartbreak.
 Tiki taught me a championship is secondary; companionship comes first.

 Tiki is always there, placing her head under my hand for affection.
 Her soft paw touching my knee suggests it is time for attention.
 Being a negotiator, she usually gets her way.
 Always an eager breeder, my intentions were over-ruled when she arranged her own breeding at age nine.
 A C-section and spay was arranged and I allowed a final fling at motherhood.
 The result was a masculine version of herself, who in time became as important to his people as Tiki was to me.